Welda, Kansas

-Welda is an unincorporated community in Anderson County, Kansas, United States.
-As of the 2020 census, the population of the community and nearby areas was 149.
+Welda is a census-designated place (CDP) in Welda Township, Anderson County, Kansas, United States.
+As of the 2020 census, the population was 149.

 History

 Welda was platted in 1873, soon after the railroad was extended to that point in 1870.
-The first post office in Welda was established in 1874 and was probably named for Welda in Germany.
+Its post office was established in 1874, probably named for Welda in Germany.

 The railroad tracks in Welda have since been converted to a rail trail.
 The trail is part of the Prairie Spirit Trail State Park.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 2.4 sqkm, of which 0.02 sqkm, or 0.79%, is water.

 Demographics

-For statistical purposes, the United States Census Bureau has defined Welda as a census-designated place (CDP).

 Education

 The community is served by Garnett USD 365 public school district, and operates Mont Ida Elementary School in Welda and Anderson County Junior-Senior High School in Garnett.

 Welda schools were closed through school unification.
 The Welda High School mascot was Welda Pirates.